LemmenAid/Irish-tree-trivia/README.md

 * A page with useful links to other websites that can give informatioon about Ireland's trees.
 For instance non-profit organisations that do re-foresting projects.
 * A page that gives visitors information on how to succesfully plant and grow trees in their own garden.
+* Combining all the question arrays to one database js file and having only one html file for all the quizzes.
+This would make it even easier to add more quizzes if one would like.

 ***